 When starting my candle company, I created a basic business plan (similar to this one) so that I could reference it when making a decision, reviewing my goals and what I should work on, as well as seeing the actual costs of starting the business!
 It was incredibly helpful.

-An important piece to clear the fog is a business plan.
 Businesses of all sizes create plans to assess where they are and guide where they want to go.
-There are several important pieces of a business plan and we’ll go through them here; be sure to download our free workbook to help guide you through the process.
+There are several important pieces of a business plan and we’ll go through them here; be sure to grab our free workbook below to help guide you through the process!

 The business summary reviews your business’ why and what.
 What’s your mission, purpose, and vision and what are you selling.
 Here you can create the clarity your business needs to make future decisions.
 When deciding on a new opportunity, you can ask yourself if it matches your purpose and the vision of your business.
 It’s SO helpful when you feel stuck and are trying to move forward.